EliCash82/proto/README.md

 <p><b>Advisor: Prof Matt Gold</b></p>

-<p>A thesis project involving the transformation of William Godwin's late-18th Century novel, Things as They Are; or, The Adventures of Caleb Williams into ergodic text adventure written in Python.</p>
+<p>A thesis project involving the transformation of William Godwin's late-18th Century novel, Things as They Are; or, The Adventures of Caleb Williams into gamee written in Python.</p>

 <p>See <a href="https://raw.github.com/EliCash82/proto/master/notes.txt">notes.txt</a> to follow the project's progress.</p>